aws-samples/machine-learning-using-k8s/docs/mnist/training/tensorflow.md

       - Feeds the test data and matches with the expected output
       - Reports the accuracy, expected to improve with each run
   	- A checkpoint is saved every 600 seconds
+  - Generated model is persisted using a volume mount `/mount`.
+This maps to `/tmp` directory on the worker node.
+The output shows the model is saved to `/model/temp-1554929937/saved_model.pb`.
+This would map to `/tmp/1554929937` directory.
+You need to look at the worker node to get the data out.